Using Simcenter to solve time-critical problems with CFD in the cloud

 The DNV Maritime Advisory team are also engaged on projects concerning other aspects of ship operation and maintenance, often to be found much further from the waterline.
 Many of these projects require aerodynamic analysis of the ship superstructure – in some cases involving mind-boggling geometrical complexity.

 To be ready for any engineering challenge, the DNV Maritime Advisory team uses Simcenter™ STAR-CCM+™ software, an integrated solution for CFD-focused multiphysics simulation.
-Simcenter is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Simcenter is part of the Siemens Xcelerator business platform of software, hardware and services.

 Flexibility is an important factor.
 “We never find ourselves limited by the physics and complexity that we can model using Simcenter STAR-CCM+.
 One of the things we like the most about the software is the ability to see what is happening with a simulation in real time.
 If something is wrong with the setup, it becomes much easier to find,” says Ciortan.